 Currently, the ITA is accepting expressions of interest from independent and experienced DCOs and BCOs who wish to carry out testing on behalf of the ITA.
 Applicants may submit an application via the dedicated form to be found in the DCO and BCO section below.

-Doping Control Officer (DCO) registered on the list of ITA DCOs in an official who has been selected, trained, and authorised by the ITA with delegated responsibility for the coordination and management of anti-doping sample collection session with athletes at either events or in the Out-of-Competition setting.
+Doping Control Officer (DCO) registered on the list of ITA DCOs is an official who has been selected, trained, and authorised by the ITA with delegated responsibility for the coordination and management of anti-doping sample collection session with athletes at either events or in the Out-of-Competition setting.

 Blood Collection Officers (BCOs) are professionally trained, qualified and experienced phlebotomists.
 BCOs are required to collect blood samples in accordance with WADA’s International Standard for Testing and Investigations (ISTI).
 This involves collaborating with a Doping Control Officer on testing missions to collect blood samples from athletes and ensuring the correct aftercare procedures are conducted.